rocky-linux/documentation/docs/books/incus_server/01-install.md

 dnf upgrade
 ```

-If there were any kernel updates during the upgrade process, reboot the server.
+If there were kernel updates during the upgrade process, reboot the server.

 ### OpenZFS repository